Sub Schools

 The academic and personal development of students from Year 10 to Year 12 is managed by Senior Sub School.
 We promote the College values on a day-to-day basis and feel our students are exemplary role models to the junior school.

 At Year 10 we work on transitioning students from Junior School to Senior School with a focus on responsibility and pathways.
-We have are range of programs and guests speakers to support students on the journey.
-The “Choose Survival” program encourages students to be safe and look out for their mates and students focus on subject pathways through the “Shape your Destiny” seminar.
+Students have the opportunity to study subjects offered in the VCE and VET program, and we offer a range of programs and guest speakers to support students on the journey.
+The “Choose Survival” program encourages students to be safe and look out for their mates, and students set achievable academic and personal goals in the “Shape your Destiny” seminar.
+Students are also given able to complete work experience in Year 10, with many connecting with local business to gain an understanding of what skills are needed to be successful in a particular industry.

-By Year 11 our students choose either a VCE or VCAL pathway with the support of the Careers team.
-All our VCE subjects are taught by staff who are competent and able to help students both in and out of school hours.
-Our VCAL students are involved in many community projects such as local primary schools and council parks.
-Wellbeing wise, we offer many programs to educate students including an informative seminar by Sonya Karrass, “A Whole New World”.
+By Year 11 students choose either a VCE or VCE-VM pathway with the support of the Careers team, and there is an emphasis on academic success in both programs.
+All our VCE subjects are taught by staff who are competent and able to help students both in and out of school hours, whether this is in the Responsibility Room, Homework Program or in the Common Room.
+Our VCE-VM students work with staff to plan and deliver school based and community projects, often linking with local primary schools, organisations and industries to complete tasks.
+Work experiences is also encouraged to Year 11 students, which can be aligned with one or more of their subjects.
+Wellbeing wise, we offer many programs to educate students, including an informative seminar by Sonya Karrass, “A Whole New World”.

 The Senior Sub School consists of Year Level Managers, Sub School Manager and Sub School Assistant.
 We work closely in conjunction with the Wellbeing and Careers team to provide the best assistance to our students.